top of page

 Does it hurt?

 A bit!
 Microneedling does include a little bit of discomfort for most people but it is short-lived and on a scale of 1-10 my clients have told me that the most uncomfortable moments are a 2 or a 3.
-I have never had a patient have trouble tolerating the sensation, or not want to receive further treatments due to pain or discomfort, and the needles used are very fine and small.
+I have never had a patient decide not to continue with microneedling or not want to receive further treatments due to pain or discomfort, and the needles used are very fine and small.
 A few areas of the face tend to be more tender for most people (like the forehead) and we are only working on these areas about 30 seconds to one minute per treatment.

 How long do results last?

-Because microneedling works by plumping, toning and nourishing the dermis, the results last until they naturally "age away" - in other words, the results last for quite a while and are recognized to last longer than injectable treatments such as Botox and Juvaderm (which may last 3 - 9 months).
+Because microneedling works by plumping, toning and nourishing the dermis, the results last until they naturally "age away" - in other words, the results last for quite a while and are recognized to last longer than injectable treatments.

 How much does it cost and how many treatments do I need?